 Still have questions about Skywatching?
 Check out our Skywatching FAQs.

-Occasionally, Morehead hosts skywatching sessions at other sites.
-Skywatching sessions are scheduled several times each year at Little River Regional Park, off Guess Road at the Durham/Orange county border.
-Click here for directions to Little River Regional Park.
-Skywatching sessions may also be hosted at Stagville State Historic Site and other area locations.
-To request a skywatching session at another location, contact email@example.com.
+Skywatching sessions may also be hosted at Stagville State Historic Site, The Durham Hotel, and other special locations.
+To request a skywatching session at another location, contact firstname.lastname@example.org.

 Check the Weather